XimeraProject/ximeraExamples/README.md

 problemBase.tex, problemNesting.tex, and problemNumbering.tex - each is a ximera documentclass that is demoing/testing
 the basic implementation, nesting behavior, and numbering scheme respectivvely.
 These are in turn loaded by the ''problemTest.tex'' file, which is the xourse documentclass that loads the content generated in the problem.dtx file.

+# Non-Testable dtx Files Explained

+Each dtx file should have its own test xourse that loads the relevant test files.
+However, pending a reorganization of dtx files and their content, there are currently many dtx files that do not contain any testable commands or environments (for example, the banner.dtx file is just the ascii definition of the banner that displays in the console on page load).
+Nonetheless it is important to know that a given dtx file has been parsed and any necessary content have relevant test files.
+So we still make test files for non-testable dtx files (e.g. BannerTest.tex) but place that file in a special top-level folder called ''untestedDTX'' which contains two different types of non-tested files.
+There are depreciated dtx files - those dtx files whose contents will be removed in an upcoming ximera version and so tests aren't needed (these are separated into a 'depreciated' folder inside the untestedDTX folder) as well as the dtx files that do not contain anything that can/need be tested (like the banner.dtx) - test files for these are put in the ''hardCoded'' subfolder of the untestedDTX folder.

 # Public Publishing Locations